'Mother Of All Bubbles' Keeps Gold In Focus

 Of course, runaway demand for ETPs and other risk assets has contributed to muted interest in gold.

-Having said that, though, BullionVault—the world’s number one online precious metals market—reported recently that private gold holdings among its users leaped to a record 38 metric tons, as of the beginning of July.
+Having said that, though, BullionVault — the world’s number one online precious metals market — reported recently that private gold holdings among its users leaped to a record 38 metric tons, as of the beginning of July.
 That’s enough gold to make more than 10 million 18-carat wedding rings, BullionVault says, or to supply the microchips for 1.5 billion iPhones.
 The site points out that investor demand has lately been driven by lower prices, following three months of “light liquidation.”

 Global Debt on Alert

-All of what I’ve said so far pertains to the near-term.
+All of what I’ve said so far pertains to the near term.
 Gold’s medium- to long-term investment case, I believe, looks even brighter.
-Many unsettling risks loom on the horizon—not least of which is a record amount of global debt—that could potentially spell trouble for the investor who hasn’t adequately prepared with some allocation in a “safe haven.”
+Many unsettling risks loom on the horizon — not least of which is a record amount of global debt — that could potentially spell trouble for the investor who hasn’t adequately prepared with some allocation in a “safe haven.”

-According to the highly-respected Institute of International Finance (IIF), global debt levels reached an astronomical $217 trillion in the first quarter of 2017—that’s 327 percent of world gross domestic product (GDP).
+According to the highly respected Institute of International Finance (IIF), global debt levels reached an astronomical $217 trillion in the first quarter of 2017 — that’s 327 percent of world gross domestic product (GDP).
 Notice that before the financial crisis, global debt was “only” around $150 trillion, meaning we’ve added close to $120 trillion in as little as a decade.
 Much of the leveraging occurred in emerging markets, specifically China, which is spending big on international infrastructure projects.

 It goes without saying that this is a huge risk.
 Some are calling this mountain of debt “the mother of all bubbles,” and we all remember how the last two bubbles ended, in 2000 (the tech or dotcom bubble) and 2007 (the housing bubble).